Teresa Kearney: Creation of Franciscan Missionary Sisters for Africa

 In September 1928, Kearney returned to England to establish a novitiate exclusively for training sisters for African missions.
-The novitiate was officially opened in 1929 in Holme Hall, Yorkshire.
+The novitiate was officially opened in 1929 in Holme Hall, East Riding of Yorkshire.
 Many women from England, Scotland and Ireland travelled to Holme Hall to assist the missionary efforts.
 This created a shortage for the Mill Hill Fathers, who also needed sisters for their school in England and American missions.
 Upon realization of this divide, Kearney and the Mill Hill Fathers broke off from each other.
-On June 9, 1952 the new congregation of the Franciscan Missionary Sisters for Africa was founded by Kearney.
+On 9 June 1952 the new congregation of the Franciscan Missionary Sisters for Africa was founded by Kearney.
 Kearney was appointed the first superior-general.
 Mount Oliver, Dundalk, became the motherhouse for this new congregation.
 With the formation of the FMSA, Kearney expanded the missionary work to Uganda, Kenya, Zambia, the US, Scotland, and South Africa.